san-ghun/kotlin-lotto-precourse/README.md

 ### 5. Output Handling
 - [ ] Print:
-  - [ ] Number of purchased tickets and their numbers
+  - [ ] Number of purchased lottos and their numbers
   - [ ] Winning statistics (follow example format in requirements)
   - [ ] Return rate (e.g. `Total return rate is 62.5%.`)